 Visit the Office of Federal Sustainability website to learn more.

 Infrastructure & Executive Order 13807

 On August 15, 2017, the President signed Executive Order 13807 titled “Establishing Discipline and Accountability in the Environmental Review and Permitting Process for Infrastructure Projects,” which was published on August 24, 2017.
 82 FR 40463.
-The Executive Order directs the Council on Environmental Quality (CEQ) to undertake a number of actions.
+The Executive Order directs CEQ to undertake a number of actions.
 In particular, Section 5(e)(i) of Executive Order 13807 provides that “[w]ithin 30 days of the date of this order, the CEQ shall develop an initial list of actions it will take to enhance and modernize the Federal environmental review and authorization process.
 Such actions should include issuing such regulations, guidance, and directives as CEQ may deem necessary to: